Belavanaki: Culture and temples

-Here the newly carved statue of Veerabhadra which is considered to be best kind of sculpture in recent time in Karnataka, therefore people from various part of state use to come here to visit this temple.
+The newly carved statue of Veerabhadra in Belavanaki is considered one of the finest sculptures in Karnataka in recent times.
+As a result, people from various parts of the state come here to visit this temple..

 Youth and self help groups

-Belavanaki is also not lacking behind for establishing organisations, co-operative societies, Self-help groups in the village.
-Here youth and peasant union are strong hold in raising issues of youths, farmers, women's, students in the Gram Sabha meeting.
+Belavanaki is also not lagging behind in establishing organizations, cooperative societies, and self-help groups in the village.
+The youth and peasant unions are strong forces in raising issues concerning youths, farmers, women, and students in Gram Sabha meetings.